-Her memoir, Framing a Life: Building the Space to be Me, is now undergoing the publishing process and will be out in 2023.
+Her memoir, Framing a Life: Building the Space to be Me, is now available.
 With humor and poignancy, it takes readers along an inspiring journey of self-discovery as Roberta finds that home is less a physical place than an intrinsic sense of self, an unshakable foundation of the heart and soul.
 With courage and perseverance, grieving the end of a seven-year relationship, Roberta is uprooted from the world she knows.
 Starting over alone, she embarks on a quest to build a home in the woods of Maine.
 As the foundation is laid and the walls go up, Roberta reconstructs a life, one grounded in childhood loss, abandonment, and in adulthood as a feminist lesbian and attorney.
 Another intimate death shakes her to her core leading to an eight-year spiritual search to understand her Jewish roots, the Kabbalah, Buddhism, reincarnation and the psychic encounters she was experiencing.

 As a child living in an orphanage she dreamed of being Superman’s daughter flying above earth to save the world’s disenfranchised children, or being the Pied Piper leading the other kids back to their family homes.
 In later life her legal work centered on families in emotional and financial crisis.
 She is a founding member of two domestic violence projects as well as an elderly services organization, and was a Hospice patient-volunteer and bereavement workshop facilitator.
 In between her community work, she makes time to enjoy her passions for writing and dance.